Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/04-server/README.md

 In this sample we are going to enter into "dev mode".
-Working with files service is not ideal when you are developing a web application, we will learn how to launch a lite web server, how deploy our bundle into a dist folder (including `index.html`) , how to debug our ES6 code directly into the browser debugger and minify our `bundle.js`.
+Working with files service is not ideal when you are developing a web application, we will learn how to launch a lite web server, how to deploy our bundle into a dist folder (including `index.html`) , how to debug our ES6 code directly into the browser debugger and minify our `bundle.js`.